rav2040/knck/README.md

 ## Prerequisities

-Knck requires [pm2](https://pm2.io/) to be installed as a peer dependency.
-It also requires access to a MongoDB database.
+Knck (DynamoDB) requires [pm2](https://pm2.io/) to be installed as a peer dependency if running in production mode.
+It also requires access to [AWS DynamoDB](https://aws.amazon.com/dynamodb/).

-You should also have the following environment variables set:
+If running in a development environment, you should also have the following environment variables set:

-* `NODE_ENV` - `'development'` or `'production'`.
+* `NODE_ENV` - Set to `'development'.
 * `HOST` - The server host address.
 * `PORT` - The server host port.
-* `DB_URI` - The connection string for a MongoDB database.
-* `DB_NAME` - The name of the MongoDB database to use.
+* `DB_TTL` - The 'Time To Live' value for each short URL item (in seconds).
+If not set, defaults to `2_592_000` (30 days).

+If running in a production environment, the values above are set in the pm2 config file: `ecosystem.config.yml`.

+A `DB_ENDPOINT` environment variable should also be set when running in development mode, which points to a [local instance of DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
+If not set, the application will attempt to access the default endpoint of `'http://localhost:8000'`.

+The rest of the DynamoDB configuration is pulled automatically from the local environment by the AWS SDK, and is not handled within the application code.
+It is up to you to make sure your machine is configured with AWS credentials that have full access (read and write) to DynamoDB.

 ## Building locally